-10. The decision not to support the BID at the present time offers the opportunity to review the City Centre Partnership and its Action Plan.
+- 10. The decision not to support the BID at the present time offers the opportunity to review the City Centre Partnership and its Action Plan.
 The current action plan covers the period March 2006 to March 2008, and a significant number of actions have been achieved by the partnership.
-It is therefore an appropriate time to review the models of city centre management as reported to the YCCP and consider whether any models are particularly relevant to York.

-- 11. With regard to more closely linking City Centre Management to visitor management, it is important to note the progress in establishing a single tourism partnership in York, as set out in a separate report on this agenda.
+It is therefore an appropriate time to review the models of city centre management as reported to the YCCP and consider whether any models are particularly relevant to York. - 11.
+With regard to more closely linking City Centre Management to visitor management, it is important to note the progress in establishing a single tourism partnership in York, as set out in a separate report on this agenda.
 This new partnership will need to establish a robust business plan setting out is objectives for increasing visitor spend.
 Any consideration of linking this activity to City Centre Management would therefore need to be considered as part of that business plan. - 12.
 A further key element in developing ways of sustaining the activities of the YCCP is to confirm the likely funding and support from partners.
 It is recommended that further work is undertaken to seek the views of partners on continued funding. - 13.
-Comments are invited from the Board prior to developing options for sustaining the activities of the York City Centre Partnership.
+At the meeting of the Economic Development Partnership Board, the Chamber of Commerce also indicated a willingness to be involved in any future actions to engage with businesses within the City Centre. - 14.
+It is recommended therefore that the following actions are approved: